-What is a country and how many are there?
+What is a country and how many independent countries are there in the world?
 Easy questions, right?
-The answers might surprise you and they might depend on who you choose to take as an authority.
+The answers might surprise you and they might depend on who you choose to take as an authority on exactly how many countries, regardless of world population, there are in the world.

-According to the United Nations (U.N.), the generally recognized body which determines nationhood, there are 193 countries on planet Earth right now.
-The U.N. calls these 193 countries "[url='https://www.un.org/en/about-us/member-states']member states" because they have been admitted to the international organization through a series of steps beginning with that nation's philosophical direction.
+According to the United Nations (U.N.), the generally recognized body which determines nationhood, there are 193 countries in the list of countries on planet Earth right now.

 Advertisement

 To be a member state, a country must be a "peace loving" state and one that "accepts the obligations contained in the United Nations Charter and, in the judgment of the organization, are able to carry out these obligations."
-(Kind of makes you wonder about some of the members, but we won't name names.)
+(Kind of makes you wonder about some of the countries in the world, but we won't name names.)
 At any rate, becoming a member or receiving recognition as a state is not a slam dunk.

 Advertisement